cdktf/cdktf-provider-upcloud/docs/kubernetesCluster.python.md

 - *Type:* str

 Zone in which the Kubernetes cluster will be hosted, e.g. `de-fra1`.
+You can list available zones with `upctl zone list`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/2.10.0/docs/resources/kubernetes_cluster#zone KubernetesCluster#zone}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/2.11.0/docs/resources/kubernetes_cluster#zone KubernetesCluster#zone}

 ---